lupyuen/lupyuen.github.io/src/rhai.md

 _Why are we doing ALL this?
 (Waving hands)_

-_What challenges are BL602 (and BL604) Firmware Developers facing today?_
+_What challenges are BL602 (and BL604) Firmware Developers facing?_

-Today most developers code BL602 (and BL604) Firmware in __C with the BL602 IoT SDK__...
+Most developers code BL602 (and BL604) Firmware in __C with the BL602 IoT SDK__...

 TODO

-I introduced __Rust__ as an option for coding BL602 Firmware, by creating a __Rust Wrapper for BL602 IoT SDK__...
+I introduced __Rust__ as an option for coding BL602 Firmware, by creating a [__Rust Wrapper for BL602 IoT SDK__](https://lupyuen.github.io/articles/adc#rust-wrapper-for-bl602-iot-sdk)...

 TODO

-But flashing the C (or Rust) Firmware to BL602 over USB UART feels cumbersome.
+But flashing the C (or Rust) Firmware to BL602 over USB UART (and flipping a jumper) feels cumbersome.

 (Especially when we keep fixing the code and reflashing to BL602)

+Thus we created the [__WebAssembly Simulator for BL602__](https://lupyuen.github.io/articles/rustsim) that runs BL602 Rust Firmware in a Web Browser, for quicker testing and debugging...

 TODO

-Today we shall walk through the code in these repos...
+_But what about the learners?_

+Scripted REPL platforms for microcontrollers like uLisp and MicroPython are popular for learners.

+Since we have a WebAssembly Simulator for BL602, we can run REPL Scripts too...
+With Rhai!

+TODO

+And to run Rhai Scripts on actual BL602 Hardware, we need to convert Rhai Scripts to uLisp...

+(Because the Rhai Scripting Engine is too heavy for BL602)

+Which is perfectly OK, because we can do the conversion in WebAssembly!

+(And transmit the converted uLisp code to BL602 via WebUSB)

+TODO

+In this article we'll learn how this grand scheme is implemented in these 3 repos...

 -   [__`bl602-simulator`__ (`transcode` branch)](https://github.com/lupyuen/bl602-simulator/tree/transcode): WebAssembly Simulator for BL602 and BL604